HISWA: History

-On 16 April 1932, a number of boat builders and dealers, including HW de Voogt, G. de Vries Lentsch Jr. and Carl Denig, set up the Dutch Association for Handel [trade] and Industrie the area of Shipbuilders and Watersport.
+On 16 April 1932, a number of boat builders and dealers, including Fred J. Kemper, HW de Voogt, G. de Vries Lentsch Jr. and Carl Denig, set up the Dutch Association for Handel [trade] and Industrie the area of Shipbuilders and Watersport.
 The interest group's main goal is to periodically hold exhibitions.
 In 1933 the association organized the first exhibition HISWA Trade Fair.
 This took place in the RAI in Amsterdam Ferdinand Bolstraat.
 From 1935, the fair moved to take place at the Apollo building.
 In 1963 followed the move to the new RAI-complex on the Europe Square, which has since become the permanent accommodation of the exhibition held each spring.
 In recent decades the HISWA is not every year.
 Due to economic conditions, sometimes a fair is skipped.
 In 2005, HISWA celebrated its 50th anniversary exhibition.
 The HISWA Association that year existed 73 years.
 In the eighties, the growing association found itself more and more worried concerning on the one hand the organization and promotion to the show-exhibition and on the other hand the interests of all its members.
 Therefore, the association decides to transfer the organization and operation of the exhibition in 1987 over to Amsterdam RAI.
 From 2002 to 2008 work was done in a "joint venture" as a grouping, HISWA RAI Multimedia B.V.
 On January 1, 2008, this partnership dissolved and Amsterdam RAI since then accounts for the organization and operation of the HISWA spring fair.
-HISWA Multimedia BV from January 1, 2008 organizes the "HISWA te Water".
+HISWA Multimedia BV from January 1, 2008, organizes the "HISWA te Water".
 HISWA Association and HISWA Multimedia B.V. have offices in Driebergen.